§ 12-1809. Injunction against harassment; petition; venue; fees; notices; enforcement; definition

 This is an official court order.
 If you disobey this order, you may be arrested and prosecuted for the crime of interfering with judicial proceedings and any other crime you may have committed in disobeying this order.

-L. Each affidavit, acceptance or return of service shall be promptly filed with the clerk of the issuing court.
-This filing shall be completed in person, shall be made by fax or shall be postmarked, if sent by mail, no later than the end of the seventh court business day after the date of service.
-If the filing is made by fax, the original affidavit, acceptance or return of service shall be promptly filed with the court.
-Within twenty-four hours after the affidavit, acceptance or return of service has been filed, excluding weekends and holidays, the court from which the injunction or any modified injunction was issued shall forward to the sheriff of the county in which the court is located a copy of the injunction and a copy of the affidavit or certificate of service of process or acceptance of service.
-On receiving these copies, the sheriff shall register the injunction.
-Registration of an injunction means that a copy of the injunction and a copy of the affidavit or certificate of service of process or acceptance of service have been received by the sheriff's office.
-The sheriff shall maintain a central repository for injunctions so that the existence and validity of the injunctions can be easily verified.
+L. Each affidavit, declaration, acceptance or return of service shall be filed as soon as practicable but not later than seventy-two hours, excluding weekends and holidays, with the clerk of the issuing court or as otherwise required by court rule.
+This filing shall be completed in person, electronically or by fax.
+Within twenty-four hours after the affidavit, declaration, acceptance or return of service has been filed, excluding weekends and holidays, the court from which the injunction or any modified injunction was issued shall register the injunction with the national crime information center.
+The supreme court shall maintain a central repository for injunctions so that the existence and validity of the injunctions can be easily verified.
 The effectiveness of an injunction does not depend on its registration, and for enforcement purposes pursuant to § 13-2810, a copy of an injunction, whether or not registered, is presumed to be a valid existing order of the court for a period of one year from the date of service of the injunction on the defendant.

 M. A peace officer, with or without a warrant, may arrest a person if the peace officer has probable cause to believe that the person has violated § 13-2810 by disobeying or resisting an injunction that is issued pursuant to this section, whether or not the violation occurred in the presence of the officer.
 The provisions for release under § 13-3903 do not apply to an arrest made pursuant to this subsection.
 A person who is arrested pursuant to this subsection may be released from custody in accordance with the Arizona rules of criminal procedure or any other applicable statute.
 An order for release, with or without an appearance bond, shall include pretrial release conditions that are necessary to provide for the protection of the alleged victim and other specifically designated persons and may provide for additional conditions that the court deems appropriate, including participation in any counseling programs available to the defendant.